 Impact

 The vulnerability arises from a directory traversal flaw in elFinder classes used by several WordPress plugins.
-An attacker who can reach the exposed file manager instance can craft a path that writes outside of the intended workspace, allowing deletion of any file on the server.
-The flaw has a CWE‑22 designation, and because it does not involve credential compromise, the primary impact is integrity and availability loss of protected files.
+An attacker who can reach the exposed file manager instance can craft a path that deletes files outside of the intended workspace, allowing removal of any file on the server.
+The flaw has a CWE‑22 designation, and because it does not involve credential compromise, the primary impact is loss of integrity and availability of protected files.

 Affected Systems